shadowspawn/forest-arborist/notes.md

 Backlog

 Known Issues
+* miss the a of arm, and you just typed rm...
 * warn when init on empty repo???
 Because:
  * "arm outgoing" fails for empty git repo
  * "arm clone" fails for locked empty git repo